How to Complete the Orientation to Mediation Course

 The court requires every person involved in a case about child custody and visitation to attend an Orientation class before mediation.
 This is so that you have some basic information on how Child Custody Mediation works.
 You will have many of your questions answered during this class.
-The class is offered online and in person.
+The class is offered online and is free.